 Administrative errors

-We all make mistakes, but in retail, even small errors can add up to significant shrinkage.
+We all make mistakes, but in retail, even small errors can add up to significant losses and shouldn’t be missed when you’re working out how to calculate shrinkage for your business.
 Paperwork mishaps, incorrect pricing or data entry errors in inventory management systems can lead to discrepancies between recorded and actual stock levels.

 Regular audits, staff training and robust inventory management software can help minimize these costly mistakes.